 Heroin withdrawal starts within six to twelve hours after a dose has worn off, and symptoms peak within one to three days after the last dose.
 Within a week, acute withdrawal symptoms will subside, but the post-acute withdrawal phase can last for weeks, months, or years.

-When a loved one experiences heroin withdrawal, he or she will likely feel compelled to seek another dose as soon as possible, however possible.
-Advanced heroin addiction is incredibly dangerous because withdrawal symptoms are more severe, and the individual experiencing withdrawal will likely seek out a large dose to compensate for his or her symptoms.
-Since heroin is an unregulated, illegal street drug, there is no way for a buyer to know exactly how strong a dose is until he or she consumes it.
-The pain of heroin withdrawal unfortunately propels many people toward overdosing.
+When a loved one experiences heroin withdrawal, he or she will likely feel compelled to seek another dose as soon as possible, in whatever way possible.
+Advanced heroin addiction is incredibly dangerous because withdrawal symptoms are more severe, and the individual experiencing withdrawal will likely seek out a large dose to compensate for the symptoms.
+Since heroin is an unregulated, illegal street drug, there is no way for a buyer to know exactly how strong a dose is prior to consumption.
+Unfortunately, the pain of heroin withdrawal propels many people toward overdosing.

 Finding The Right Interventionist Or Intervention Program

 A professional interventionist can provide an unparalleled level of support during the intervention phase of recovery for any family struggling with a loved one’s heroin addiction.
 Professional interventionists are certified, professionally trained, and experienced in dealing with various types of addiction.
 Staging an intervention without professional support can be difficult, and an intervention that takes a wrong turn can make it even more difficult for a person struggling with heroin addiction to finally admit his or her need for treatment.

 Preparing For An Intervention